Koala Land is a starting point for helping koalas.

 By learning, we will become more aware so that we can let government and the building and development industry know what we want.
 By demanding more humane and sustainable methods of using the land, we can help the building and property development industry to give us better places to live so that koalas can live as well.

-We recommend that you visit the Australian Koala Foundation and Koala Central.
-The David Suzuki Foundation has also suggested referring to Driven to Action, which deals specifically with issues of urban sprawl – this guide outlines how to gather people in your community to discuss issues, as well as how to contact media and government.
+We recommend that you visit the Australian Koala Foundation.
+The David Suzuki Foundation also suggests Driven to Action, which deals specifically with issues of urban sprawl.
+This guide outlines how to gather people in your community to discuss issues, as well as how to contact media and government.

-Also, were you aware that the koala is the subject of a current Federal Government of Australia Senate Inquiry?
+Also, were you aware that the koala is the subject of a recent Federal Government of Australia Senate Inquiry?

-And keep an eye out for National Threatened Species Day, September 7.
+And keep an eye out for National Threatened Species Day, on September 7.